SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Method

 Although Poisson noise can simulate low-exposure conditions, we omit it in this work due to the high photon count of our experimental acquisitions, which renders such noise negligible.

-The sinogram is reconstructed using FBP with Ram-Lak and Hamming filter.
-The output is clipped to the inscribed circle where reconstruction is theoretically valid.
-Final normalization is performed using quantile normalization against a standard Gaussian distribution.
+The sinogram is reconstructed using limited-angle FBP with Ram-Lak and Hamming filters, and the output is clipped to the inscribed circle where reconstruction is theoretically valid.
+Limited-angle FBP introduces anisotropic distortions throughout the reconstruction due to incomplete Fourier coverage.
+Additionally, our real data exhibits variability in LAC distributions across acquisitions due to differences in sample preparation, ice thickness, and beam energy.
+To enable the network to generalize across these variations, we apply quantile normalization against a standard Gaussian distribution, which standardizes the LAC scale while preserving relative contrasts between organelles.

-The hyperparameters governing the random variables in the simulation must be tuned to ensure that the resulting synthetic projections resemble those observed in real experimental data.
-As illustrated in Figure \ref{fig:projections}, the simulated projection closely replicates the structural features and noise characteristics of the real acquisition.
+The hyperparameters controlling the random variables in the simulation were manually tuned using known measurements from our real experimental setup and visual inspection to ensure that the resulting synthetic projections closely match real experimental data.
+These settings are expected to generalize well, as any additional noise beyond what is typically observed in real data mainly acts as beneficial regularization during training.
+We refer to the code for the full list and default values of these hyperparameters.
+As illustrated in Figure~\ref{fig:projections}, the simulated projection closely reproduces the structural features and noise characteristics of the real acquisition.
+Additional projections and corresponding sinograms are provided in Appendix~\ref{app:additional_projections}.